-This guide is meant to give social work students an overview of how to find research articles, books, and web sites that contribute to evidence-based practice.
+This guide gives social work students an overview of how to find research articles, books, and web sites that contribute to evidence-based practice.

 Research that informs evidence-based practice comes from several sources.
 These sources include, peer-reviewed journal articles, randomized clinical trials, and clinical trials.
 Occasionally, books and selected websites can be good sources of reliable, evidence-based information.